lcorkuni/waqqly-app/README.md

 * **Register and Login:** Create accounts and manage profiles.
 * **Browse Dog Walkers:** Search and discover dog walkers in their area.

+You can access the live version of the app running on Azure here: https://www.waqqly.uk

 ## Local Development